seatable/seatable-api-php/docs/Base/Api/RowsApi.md

 Unlock Rows

-Unlocks a single or multiple rows.
-The request ensures that all specified rows are unlocked.
-Unlocked rows are ignored.  > 📘 Advanced feature >  > Row locking is only available in [SeaTable Cloud Plus and Enterprise](https://seatable.io/preise/?lang=auto) as well as SeaTable Server Enterprise Edition.
+Use this API request to unlock one or more locked rows.
+As this request makes sure that all the mentioned rows are unlocked, it's OK to include rows that were not locked.

 ### Example